terrorizer1980/postman-docs/DOCS_STYLE_GUIDE.md

 Check out the [contributing](CONTRIBUTING.md) guide for a step by step overview of making your contribution.
 Read on for tips on what types of language to use in your edits and additions.

+> If you're contributing to the FAQs, the guidelines are a little different—check out [FAQ style](#faq-style).

 * [Audience](#audience)
 * [Language style](#language-style)
     * [Grammar and word choice](#grammar-and-word-choice)